Arni005/Cloud-Deploy/Architecture.md

 CloudDeploy is a Platform as a Service (PaaS) that automatically deploys user applications from GitHub repositories — similar to Render or Railway.
-Users paste a GitHub URL, and CloudShip handles everything from building the Docker image to serving the app over HTTPS with a live URL.
+Users paste a GitHub URL, and CloudDeploy handles everything from building the Docker image to serving the app over HTTPS with a live URL.

 ---